 But I’m not just introverted.
-I’m part of a special group of rare individuals called INFJs.
+I’m part of a group of rare individuals called INFJs.
 INFJs often experience a unique kind of loneliness, because we want deep connections with others but we also need plenty of alone time.

 The widely used personality test, the Myers-Briggs Type Indicator, separates people into 16 different personality types.
 Let’s take a closer look at it to better understand why INFJs feel lonely.

 There are four parts to the typing format:

 Denoted by an I or an E in the Myers-Briggs test, the difference between being an introvert or an extrovert is the environment in which you feel the most energized and relaxed.
 Extroverts flourish when they are around other people.
 Introverts draw energy from being alone.

 That doesn’t mean that introverts don’t like people.
 Most of us enjoy spending time with others occasionally.
 We just tire out more easily when socializing and feel the need to be alone to recharge.
 It’s similar to how extroverts may feel a little “down” when alone and happier around others.